saimalleshk/Ecommerce-Regression/README.md

 ## Project Description:

-You got some contract with an Ecommerce company based in New York City that sells clothing online but also have in-store style and clothing advice sessions.
+An Ecommerce company based in New York City that sells clothing online but also have in-store style and clothing advice sessions.

 Customers come in to the store, have sessions/meetings with a personal stylist,that they can go home and order either on a mobile app or website for the clothes they want.